Strickland Regis Greenhouse, Apopka, FL

 Pacific Northwest Garden Supply, Maple Ridge, British Columbia

 DESCRIPTION: This test sought to examine in an impact of Dr. Willard’s PlantCatalyst® on the growth of sweet cayenne peppers.
-This test involved 22 sweet cayenne pepper seedlings divided into a test (treated) and control (untreated) group fed from separate 20-gallon reservoirs.
+Scientific Research and this test involved 22 sweet cayenne pepper seedlings divided into a test (treated) and control (untreated) group fed from separate 20-gallon reservoirs.
 Both sets of plants were placed in Rockwool for the duration of the test.
 There were 12 treated plants & 10 untreated plants.
 All plants were approximately 4 inches high when placed in the Rockwool. ½ ounce of Dr. Willard’s PlantCatalyst® was added once per week to the reservoir for the treated (test) plants.
 The results indicated that each pepper plant treated with Dr. Willard’s PlantCatalyst® produced an average of approximately 8 ounces of peppers.
 Each untreated pepper plant produced an average of approximately 1.75 ounces of peppers.
 The average height of the plants in the group that received PlantCatalyst® was 38 inches while the average height in the untreated group was only 29 inches.

 The Impact of PlantCatalyst® on Cannabis